 I. OBJECTIVE & PURPOSE

-To establish a policy concerning the transfer of a Chair or Associate Dean from his/her academic administrative position to a 9-month faculty appointment.
+To establish a policy governing chairs continuing in their position at least seven years, and governing the transfer of a Chair or Associate Dean to/from a 9-month faculty position.

 II.
 STATEMENT OF POLICY